Biologically plausible single-layer networks for nonnegative independent component analysis: Single-layer neural networks for NICA

-To solve the min-max objective \eqref{eq:minmax} in the online setting, we take stochastic gradient ascent-descent steps.
-At each time step $t$, we first minimize over the output $\y_t$ by repeating the following projected gradient descent steps until convergence:
+To solve the minimax objective \eqref{eq:minmax} in the online setting, we take stochastic gradient ascent-descent steps.
+At each time step $t$, analogous to the offline setting, we first minimize over the output $\z_t$ by repeating the following projected gradient descent steps until convergence: